Rumple (musical)

-Rumple is a musical with a book by Irving Phillips, music by Ernest G. Schweikert, and lyrics by Frank Reardon.
+Rumple is a comedy-musical with a book by Irving Phillips, music by Ernest G. Schweikert, and lyrics by Frank Reardon.
 The story, based on Phillips' 1955 play The Funnyman, concerns a comic strip creator and his character, Rumple, who resists the discontinuation of the strip.

 It was produced on Broadway in 1957.

 Production

 After a pre-Broadway tryout at the Shubert Theatre in Philadelphia starting October 21, 1957, Rumple premiered on Broadway at the Alvin Theatre on November 6, 1957, and closed on December 14, 1957, after 45 performances.
 It was produced by Paula Stone and Mike Sloan.
 It was directed by Jack Donohue with choreography by Bob Hamilton, settings and lighting by George Jenkins, costumes by Alvin Colt, and orchestrations by Ted Royal.
 Chester O'Brien was the stage manager.
 The cast starred Eddie Foy Jr., Gretchen Wyler, and Stephen Douglass, and included several actors in minor roles who later became famous, including Elliott Gould and Barbara Perry.

 Phillips, a newspaper cartoonist, based the plot of the musical on his 1955 play, The Funnyman.